 Loading Data Using Pandas

 As mentioned above, large dataframes are usually read into a dataframe from a file.
-Here, we will learn how to use Pandas read_excel and read_csv methods to load data into a dataframe.
-There are a lot of datasets available to practice when working with the Pandas dataframe.
-In the examples below, we will use some of the R datasets found here.
+Here, we will learn how to use Pandas’ read_excel and read_csv methods to load data into a dataframe.
+There are numerous datasets available for practice when working with a Pandas dataframe.
+In the examples that follow, we will utilize some of the R datasets available here.

 - Learn how to read SPSS files using Python and Pandas